Angelets: First Revolt (1667–68)

-The Second Revolt (1670–74)
+Second Revolt (1670–74)

 In 1669, in Conflent, Joan Miquel Mestre, called “the Righteous Heir,” demanded a similar arrangement for Baillestavy.
 From September to November, he kept track of the customs officers.
 It was at that moment that the revolts were referred to under the name of “angelets.”
 Mestre was stopped by chance on the road from Camprodon on January 22, 1670, by the governor of Prats-de-Mollo.
 This set off a revolt on the part of the inhabitants, led by Josep de la Trinxeria and his lieutenant Damià Nohell, son of the mayor of Serralongue.
 They took the governor's wife and children hostage and negotiated their release in return for that of the Righteous Heir.
 The exchange completed, the angelets returned via the Tech, seeing their troops grow to 1,500 men.

 At this moment the revolt not only began again but also intensified considerably.
 The fighting stretched to all of Vallespir: On February 27, 1670, the insurgents seized Arles, from which they chased the garrison and killed the mayor.
 From March 31 to April 2, they besieged Céret, the capital of Vallespir.

 The angelets held the high valley of Tech as well as Conflent.
 This was when the French sent an army of 4,000 soldiers.
 Avoiding offering an easy target on the route from the valley, they progressed through the mountains of Haut-Conflent that separated the two comarques, in order to take Vallespir from the rear.
 The technique of guerrilla warfare did not allow for maintaining a lined-up battle, on open terrain, facing a complete army: On May 5, the angelets were defeated at the Queen's Pass, at the food of the Guillem Flat.
-Some took refuge in the principality of Catalonia; others hid in the mountains.
+Some took refuge in the Principality of Catalonia; others hid in the mountains.
 The last bastion of the angelets having been defeated, the village of Py was sentenced to be razed.
 Salt had to be scattered over its ruins.

-Beginnings of the War of Holland
+Beginnings of war with the Dutch

 Hostilities were revived by the Franco-Dutch War (1672–78), of which the Spanish front became one of the theaters.
 The struggle of the population then took the character of an anti-French uprising.
 The angelets collaborated with the Spanish monarchy (1673).

 The village and church of Ayguatébia were burned by French troops on February 7, 1673.

 The year 1674 was particularly difficult for the French, in the province of Roussillon.
-They would face conspiracies (Villefranche and Perpignan) and an entry of Spanish troops.
+They would face conspiracies (Vilafranca and Perpignan) and an entry of Spanish troops.